Hemingway-Pfeiffer Museum Announces 2022 Writer-in-Residence Program

 If public health conditions allow, the writer-in-residence will be expected to serve as mentor for a week-long retreat for writers at the educational center.
 This retreat will be open to 8-10 writers from the region.
 The recipient may be asked to hold one or two readings of his/her own work in the region.
 The remainder of the month will be free to the writer-in-residence to work on his/her own work in a safe, socially distanced environment.

 Candidates with an MA or MFA in a relevant field are preferred.
-Please send a cover letter, CV, and writing sample of roughly 20 pages to Dr. Adam Long at firstname.lastname@example.org by Feb.
-28, 2021.
-Questions can also be directed to Dr. Long.
+Please send a cover letter, CV, and writing sample of roughly 20 pages (in any genre) to Dr. Adam Long at email@example.com by Feb.
+28, 2022.
+Incomplete applications cannot be accepted.
+Due to the expected high volume of applications, confirmation of receipt of applications cannot be guaranteed.

 The Hemingway-Pfeiffer Museum and Educational Center, an Arkansas State University Heritage Site, contributes to the understanding of the regional, national and global history of the 1920s and 1930s eras by focusing on the internationally connected Pfeiffer family of Piggott, Arkansas, and their son-in-law and regular guest Ernest Hemingway.
 This includes drawing on Hemingway’s influence as a noted American author to foster interest in literature and the arts and promote excellence in both.